 The two main costs you will have during your postgraduate studies are living costs and tuition fees.
 However, there is no guaranteed funding to meet these costs.
 The cost of funding a postgraduate course is most often met through self-funding as money from other sources is either limited or only applies to distinct groups.

-The information here is for guidance only as circumstances can change and so you should contact the Student Funds Office at Hope for up to date information or visit the Prospects postgraduate guide website.
+The information here is for guidance only as circumstances can change and so you should contact the Student Funds Office at Hope for up to date information or visit the Prospects postgraduate guide website or the student funder website.
 This guide contains information relevant to ‘home’ (UK) students studying for MPhil, PhD or Masters Awards.
 PGCE students are eligible for student loans and grants.

-For information and an application form telephone 0800 585 505, or visit www.gov.uk/career-development-loans
+For information and an application form telephone the National Careers Service on 0800 100 900, or visit www.gov.uk/career-development-loans

-Students studying full time cannot usually claim income support, job seeker's allowance or housing benefit unless they belong to a particular group of eligible students such as lone parents.
-For more information please contact the Welfare Benefits Adviser on 0151 291 3427.
+Students who are already claiming benefits may find that these are changed significantly once they start to study.
+Students studying full time cannot usually claim income support, job seeker's allowance, housing benefit or universal credit unless they belong to a particular group of eligible students such as lone parents.
+For more information please contact Richard Hughes on 0151 291 3708.
 Part-time study refers to attendance on a course that is not defined as full time.
 For further information on rights to benefits, contact as above.
+It is extremely important that students ascertain their eligibility for benefits before commencement of the course.

 Bursaries of £500 are available across a number of subject areas.
 Please visit the Postgraduate website to apply.